wolfgang101/include-mastodon-feed/readme.txt

 == Description ==
 Plugin that provides an `[include-mastodon-feed]` shortcode to easily integrate mastodon feeds into wordpress pages.
 Supports personal and tag feeds.

+Account and post images are automatically lazy loaded - post image lazy loading only works with preserveImageAspectRatio set to true.

 The plugin is written in PHP and generates native JavaScript to fetch and render the mastodon feed.
 No special libraries needed.